nsbi/BMICalculator/README.md

 packages.
 Please make the package simple for the end user, so that they don't need a lot of your prerequisite knowledge to evaluate your application.
 You should emphasize a simple project given the short time frame.

-## App Description | BMI Calculator
+### App Description | BMI Calculator

 The app features a server calculation of the human BMI based on passed arguments (height and weight).
-The output also includes a health status based on the reactive BMI value.
-The app meets the criteria:
+The output also includes a health status based on the reactive BMI value calculated on the server side.

+### Requirements Checklist
 * Input - 2 sliders for height and weight
 * Operation in server.R - BMI calculation function and programming logic for the health status
 * Reactive output - "BMI" and "Status" are reactive output of the input slider arguments
 * Documentation - as per Discussion Forum followup, doc manual in included together with the ui controls

+### Networking Contacts

+Author: Nick Shopov
+Contacts: www.nickshopov.com